The Atlantic Hotel

 Planning Your Visit

-The Atlantic Hotel operates at a price and positioning tier that places it above casual island dining and broadly in line with the better UK country house hotel restaurants.
-Given the Star Wine List recognition and the property's reputation within Jersey's hospitality scene, advance booking is advisable, particularly across summer months when the island's visitor numbers peak between June and September.
+The Atlantic Hotel sits in a fine-dining tier above casual island dining and broadly in line with the better UK country house hotel restaurants.
+Advance booking is advisable, particularly across summer months when the island's visitor numbers peak between June and September.
 Jersey's tourism season is compressed and concentrated, and the west coast properties tend to fill earlier than those in St Helier because the stock of rooms is smaller.
 Anyone visiting for the restaurant specifically rather than staying overnight should factor in the transport logistics: the west coast has limited public transport frequency in the evenings, and a taxi or hire car is the realistic option.

 In Context: Similar Options